treenet/treenetproc/README.md

 <!-- badges: end -->

-The package `treenetproc` cleans raw dendrometer data.
-The cleaning process aligns measurements at regular time intervals and removes jumps and outliers.
-All changes are flagged and can be visually examined in the graphical outputs.
+The package `treenetproc` cleans, processes and visualises highly resolved time series of dendrometer data.
+In two steps, raw dendrometer data is aligned to regular time intervals and cleaned.

+Further, the package offers functions to extract the day of the year of the start and end of the growing season as well as several characteristics of shrinkage and expansion phases.

 ## Installation